4.1 Error Sources Associated with Pipeline Calibration Steps

 1. Every month, a high signal-to-noise superdark frame is created from a combination of typically 40-60 “long” darks (dark frames with exposure time > 900 s).
 For Side-2 electronics, the "long" darks are first scaled to a reference temperature.
 These monthly superdark frames are not actually delivered to the calibration data base, but used as “baseline” dark for the next steps.

 2. All “long” darks taken during a given week are combined together (rejecting cosmic rays in the process), and normalized to intensity units of e¯/s.
 After that, the hot pixels in the monthly baseline dark (created as described above) are replaced by those of the normalized weekly superdark.
 These new ‘hot’ pixels have a value higher than “median dark current + 5σ of the normalized weekly superdark.”
 Previously hot pixels that have fully annealed out between the observing dates of the baseline and the new dark are assigned a value equal to that in a median filtered version of the baseline dark.
 The resulting dark has the high signal-to-noise ratio of the monthly baseline superdark, updated with the hot pixels of the current week.
-These “weekly darks” are the STIS CCD dark reference files used in the calstis pipeline (and are retrievable from the HST Archive.
+These “weekly darks” are the STIS CCD dark reference files used in the calstis pipeline (and are retrievable from the HST Archive).

 We emphasize that the use of the correct dark reference file is important for most science applications.
 An incorrect dark reference file will likely introduce a poor dark correction.
 It will either leave too many hot pixels uncorrected and unflagged, or create many negative “holes” caused by the correction of hot pixels which were not actually hot in the science data (e.g., if the CCD was annealed in the meantime).

 Finally, observers have the option to create “daily darks” for their CCD observations, i.e., CCD dark files for which the hot pixels have been optimized for any given date.
-These “daily darks” are not created within the automatic calstis pipeline, but observers have been provided with the Phython script weekdark within the refstis package as well as detailed instructions to create such files by themselves.
+These “daily darks” are not created within the automatic calstis pipeline, but observers have been provided with the Python script weekdark within the refstis package as well as detailed instructions to create such files by themselves.
 Details are described on the following web page: https://refstis.readthedocs.io/en/latest/api/weekdark.html.

 The calstis pipeline uses EPC files to scale the CCD superdark according to temperature.
 When recalibrating locally with calstis, it is important to run the correction from within the directory containing the EPC files so they can be found.
-Figure 4.1 shows the measured median CCD dark current as a function of time.

 MAMA Dark Current